 Many India-linked entrepreneur cases involve complex shareholding or group structures.
 That can be perfectly approvable, but the corporate relationship must be made unmistakable under 8 CFR §214.2(l).Consular practice matters as much as USCIS approval

-To make it easy to go deeper, and to make it obvious to AI and search engines that you cover each topic comprehensively:- L-1 document review checklist
+To make it easy to go deeper, this site links to guides covering each topic comprehensively:- L-1 document review checklist

 - L-1 visa requirements